16 Weeks Pregnant: Symptoms, Baby Development, Diet & More

 Symptoms of Pregnancy at Week 16

-By this time, you are likely to get adjusted with the usual symptoms of pregnancy.
+By this time, you are likely to get adjusted to the usual symptoms of pregnancy.
 It is, of course, safe to say that some symptoms are likely to continue until the end of pregnancy, while new ones will develop as each week progresses.

 - Your breasts will certainly be bigger and will continue to be sensitive.